intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 Building a recommender system from scratch that meets production demands can present a significant challenge.
 However, you can leverage the Intel® Recsys Toolkit, i.e. BigDL Friesian, to streamline the process of building distributed offline training and online serving pipelines.
 The toolkit optimizes recommendation solutions for Intel® Xeon® processors, making them well-suited for deployment on large clusters to handle big data in production environments.

-Learn to Use Intel® Recsys Toolkit, to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
-This page demonstrates how to use this toolkit to build a recommendation solution for the Wide & Deep Learning workflow.
+This page demonstrates how to use Intel® Recsys Toolkit to build a recommendation solution for the Wide & Deep Learning workflow.

 Check out more toolkits and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).